Advisory circular

+Advisory circular (AC) refers to a type of publication offered by the Federal Aviation Administration (FAA) to "provide a single, uniform, agency-wide system … to deliver advisory (non-regulatory) material to the aviation community."
+Advisory circulars are now harmonized with soft law Acceptable Means of Compliance (AMC) publications of EASA, which are nearly identical in content.
+The FAA's Advisory Circular System is defined in FAA Order 1320.46D.

-Advisory circular (AC) refers to a type of publication offered by the Federal Aviation Administration (FAA) to provide guidance for compliance with airworthiness regulations, pilot certification, operational standards, training standards, and any other rules within the 14 CFR Aeronautics and Space Title.
-They define acceptable means, but not the only means, of accomplishing or showing compliance with airworthiness regulations.
-Generally informative in nature, Advisory Circulars are neither binding nor regulatory; yet some have the effect of de facto standards or regulations.
+By writing advisory circulars, the FAA can provide guidance for compliance with airworthiness regulations, pilot certifications, operational standards, training standards, and any other rules within the 14 CFR Aeronautics and Space title, aka 14 CRF or FARs.
+The FAA also uses advisory circulars to officially recognize "acceptable means, but not the only means," of accomplishing or showing compliance with airworthiness regulations.
+Advisory circulars may also contain explanations, clarifications, best practices, or other information of use to the aviation community.

+Usage

-Advisory circulars typically refer to industry standards from SAE (ARP) and RTCA (DO).
+Advisory circulars can recognize industry standards from SAE (ARP), RTCA (DO), and others.
 With harmonization of technical content and guidance between EASA and the FAA, later advisory circulars also identify corresponding EUROCAE (ED) publications.

 Some advisory circulars are only a few pages long and do little more than reference a recommended standard; for example, AC 20-152 referencing DO-254.
-Others, like AC 20-115C/D, are considerably longer; in this case including guidance on how to transition from DO-178 revision B to C.
+Others, like AC 20-115C/D, are considerably longer; in this case including guidance on how to transition from DO-178 revision B to C while AC 20-152A adds several new objectives to an otherwise unchanged DO-254.